swiftlang/swift-evolution/proposals/0376-function-back-deployment.md

 ## Effect on ABI stability

-The `@backDeploy` attribute has no effect on the ABI of Swift libraries.
-A Swift function with and without a `@backDeploy` attribute has the same ABI; the attribute simply controls whether the compiler automatically generates additional logic in the client module.
+The `@backDeployed` attribute has no effect on the ABI of Swift libraries.
+A Swift function with and without a `@backDeployed` attribute has the same ABI; the attribute simply controls whether the compiler automatically generates additional logic in the client module.
 The thunk and fallback functions that are emitted into the client do have a special mangling to disambiguate them from the original function in the library, but these symbols are never referenced across separately compiled modules.

 ## Effect on API resilience

-By itself, adding a `@backDeploy` attribute to a declaration does not affect source compatibility for clients of a library, and neither does removing the attribute.
-However, adding a `@backDeploy` attribute would typically be done simultaneously with expanding the availability of the declaration.
+By itself, adding a `@backDeployed` attribute to a declaration does not affect source compatibility for clients of a library, and neither does removing the attribute.
+However, adding a `@backDeployed` attribute would typically be done simultaneously with expanding the availability of the declaration.
 Expansion of the availability of an API is source compatible for clients, but reversing that expansion would not be.

 ## Alternatives considered